-There are two buildings with Listed status on the site:
+There are two buildings with protected heritage status on the site:

-- 92 Bath Street (Site of Special Interest): this building was conceived architecturally as one half of a pair of villas.
+- 92 Bath Street (Listed Building): this building was conceived architecturally as one half of a pair of villas.
 These date from the 1830's and were heavily altered during the 20th Century (refer Appendix 4 for photograph).
 Only the original building is Listed, not the 20th Century 'add-ons'.
-The Planning And Building (Jersey) Law 2002 Schedule relating to 92 Bath Street St Helier can be seen in Appendix 5. - 82 Bath Street (Listed Frontage): most of this twostorey building was destroyed by fire in 1971 when the adjoining properties to the north at Nos 84-86 Bath

-Street were gutted by fire.
+The Planning And Building (Jersey) Law 2002 Schedule relating to 92 Bath Street St Helier can be seen in Appendix 5. - 82 Bath Street (potential Listed Building): most of this two-storey building was destroyed by fire in 1971 when the adjoining properties to the north at Nos 84-86 Bath Street were gutted by fire.
 The façade of No 82, which dates from the early 20th Century, is all that remains of the property, with its simply detailed shopfront and windows above, one of which is a canted bay (refer Appendix 4 for photograph).